 Additionally, Certificates for an Electronic Device can be revoked by additional methods.
 The PKI Sponsor can revoke the Certificate once they authenticate and request a Revocation on a secure online web page using a Server-authenticated SSL/TLS Encrypted Session and the account number and Account Password used by the PKI Sponsor during initial registration.
-If the PKI Sponsor no longer has the account number or cannot remember the Account Password, then identifying information of the PKI Sponsor can be called at the phone number previously established during registration.)
+If the PKI Sponsor no longer has the account number or cannot remember the Account Password, then identifying information of the PKI Sponsor obtained during registration can be used to authenticate the PKI Sponsor's request (e.g., the Sponsor can be called at the phone number previously established during registration.)
 In addition, a Digitally Signed request from the PKI Sponsor that enables the LRA or Enterprise RA to link the PKI Sponsor to the Certificate, using the electronic records in the RA or CA system, is considered valid.